two2tango

 Simulation of associated virtual species

-The model assumes an underlying Poisson point pattern and a Gaussian response, with intensity $\lambda$ of species 1 and 2 given by:
+The model assumes an underlying Poisson point pattern and a Gaussian response, with intensity λ of species 1 and 2 given by:

-where $temp$ is the predictor, $\mu_1$ and $\mu_2$ are the niche mean for each species, and $\sigma_1$ and $\sigma_2$ represent the niche breath.
-The variables $peak_1$ and $peak_2$ are constants to that set the expected abundance at the mean.
+where temp is the predictor, μ1 and μ2 are the niche mean for each species, and σ1 and σ2 represent the niche breath.
+The variables peak1 and peak2 are constants to that set the expected abundance at the mean.

 Residuals have a multivariate (bivariate) normal distribution with mean zero and covariance matrix,